-As Jonathan Marks notes in his 2011 humorous blog-post review A first lecture on primate taxonomy, anthropologists and primatologists have documented a much larger variety of primate species than previously imagined: in the 1980s there were fewer than 200 primate species documented, but primatology now acknowledges over 400.
+As Jonathan Marks noted in his humorous blog-post review A first lecture on primate taxonomy, anthropologists and primatologists have documented a much larger variety of primate species than previously imagined.
+In the 1980s there were fewer than 200 primate species documented, but primatology now acknowledges over 400.
 Somewhat ironically–and sadly–this is concurrent with habitat loss and endangerment for many primates.
 As Marks documents in a 2017 follow-up, species designations are bio-political units.

-Avoiding the primate species-level trap is especially important when popular media has depicted non-human primates as the source of supposed innate tendencies toward male aggression, dominance, and violence–see the 2013 edited volume War, Peace, and Human Nature and see also the 2012 blog-post by Agustín Fuentes, Bad to the Bone: Are Humans Naturally Aggressive?
+Avoiding the primate species-level trap is especially important when popular media has depicted non-human primates as the source of supposed innate tendencies toward male aggression, dominance, and violence–see the edited volume War, Peace, and Human Nature and see also the 2012 blog-post by Agustín Fuentes, Bad to the Bone: Are Humans Naturally Aggressive?

 Even among the usually more aggressive chimpanzees, documented cases of lethal violence and war-like behavior are relatively rare, occurring in some groups but not others (MacKinnon and Fuentes 2005:92).
 And most of the best documented cases, those that have most captured the public imagination, happened at Gombe, the site of Jane Goodall’s original primatology research.